 Users can run ASN2TXT as a command-line application or build their own applications using the shared library provided in the package.
+A GUI Wizard application is also supplied.
 The library API is documented separately (such as for its use with DOM operations), but examples of its use are provided in this document as well.